lawrenceamer/TChopper/README.md

 # TChopper

-New technique I have discovered recently to perfrom lateral movement using windows services displayname by sumggling the malicious binary as base64 chuncks and automate the process using the TChopper tool.
+New technique I have discovered recently and give it a nick name (Chop chop) to perfrom lateral movement using windows services displayname by sumggling the malicious binary as base64 chuncks and automate the process using the TChopper tool.

 ![image](https://0xsp.com/storageCenter/1623166632.jpg)